6SeasonsAndAGame/SixSeasonsAndAGame/README.md

 # 6 Seasons And A Game

-This is a community driven paintball assassin game, loosely based on the hit TV comedy: Community.
+This is a community driven paintball assassin game, loosely based on the very cool hit TV comedy: Community.